Cris-Mur/BasicAPI/src/README.md

    └── services/
       └── router.js
 ```

-in many cases the implementation in other frameworks are biggest, with many nested folders, and MVC (Model, View, Controller) pattern forced.

 ---
 ## Folder like module
-I use the folders inside "src" folder like node modules, the importation and exportation of the units, is simple.
+I prefer use the folders inside "src" folder like modules, the importation and exportation of the units are like water.
 #### [Application](./application/)
-The Application module is the abstraction that build Express and Network server
+The Application folder contain "The application" source, the folder has all related code about express and HTTP.
 #### [bin](./bin)
-Bin Module, contains a routines that runs Application.
+Init routines.
 #### [Services](./services)
-The Services, contains a router module, this is a module that are configured into the Express application.
+Business code, and express router

 ---
 ## Conventions